Magneto-inertial range dominated by magnetic helicity in space plasmas: Solar wind

 \section{Solar wind}

 Solar wind is characterized by a wide variety of physical conditions.
-Therefore it is a unique natural MHD laboratory.
+Distance from the Sun, fast or slow wind, etc. determine these physical conditions.
+Spacecraft measurements provide us with good-quality data observed in this unique natural laboratory. \\

-Figure 6, for instance, shows the total magnetic energy spectrum calculated using measurements made by Ulysses mission for the 1993-1996yy period at the high heliolatitudes and in the fast solar wind.
+Figure 18, for instance, shows the total magnetic energy spectrum calculated using measurements made by Ulysses mission for the 1993-1996yy period at the high heliolatitudes and in the fast solar wind.
 The spectral data were taken from Fig. 3 of the Ref. \cite{bran} for $2.8 < R < 4.5$ astronomical units (AU), where $R$ is the distance from the Sun.
-The spectral data were rescaled by factor $4\pi R^2$ before averaging.
-Figure 7 shows analogous spectrum for $1.5 < R <2.8$ AU (the spectral data were taken from the Fig. 3 of the Ref. \cite{bran}).
+The spectral data were rescaled by a factor $4\pi R^2$ before averaging.
+Figure 19 shows the analogous spectrum for $1.5 < R <2.8$ AU (the spectral data were taken from the Fig. 3 of the Ref. \cite{bran}).
 The wavenumber spectra were obtained using Taylor's ``frozen in'' hypothesis.
 The dashed curves indicate correspondence to the stretched exponential spectrum Eq.
-(16).\\
+(22).\\

-Figure 8 shows the total magnetic energy spectrum for the fast solar wind at $R =1.4$AU computed using measurements made by the Ulysses mission.
-The spectral data were taken from Fig. 10 of the Ref. \cite{bruno} (see Ref. \cite{slide1}).
+Figure 20 shows the total magnetic energy spectrum for the fast solar wind at $R =1.4$AU computed using measurements made by the Ulysses mission.
+The spectral data were taken from Fig. 1 of the Ref. \cite{tbt} (see also Refs. \cite{bc},\cite{bt}).
 The dashed curves indicate correspondence to the stretched exponential spectrum Eq.
-(17) for the large spatial scales (small frequencies in the figure) and to the stretched exponential spectrum Eq.
-(16) for the small spatial scales (large frequencies in the figure).\\
+(23) for the large spatial scales (small frequencies in the figure) and to the stretched exponential spectrum Eq.
+(22) for the small spatial scales (large frequencies in the figure).\\

+Figure 21 shows the power spectrum of magnetic field fluctuations measured at $R = 1$AU by ARTEMIS-P2 spacecraft.
+The spectral data were taken from Fig. 1 of Ref. \cite{chen}.
+The dashed curve indicates correspondence to the stretched exponential spectrum Eq.
+(23).
+The ion gyroradius $\rho_i$ and ion inertial length $d_i$ are indicated in Fig. 21 by the vertical dotted lines.
+The appearance of the Kolmogorov-like power law spectrum at large scales is indicated by the straight solid line with the slope -5/3 (cf. Ref. \cite{bs}). \\

 Space probe Helios 2 observed solar wind in the ecliptic and much closer to the Sun \cite{rosen}.
-Figure 9 shows the total magnetic energy spectrum for the fast solar wind at $R =0.29$AU.
-The spectral data were taken from Fig. 24 of Ref. \cite{bruno} (see Ref. \cite{slide1}).
-The dashed curve indicates correspondence to the stretched exponential spectrum Eq.
-(17).\\
+Figure 22 shows the total magnetic energy spectrum for the fast solar wind at $R= 0.65$AU and $R =0.29$AU.
+The spectral data were taken from Fig. 1 of Ref. \cite{tbt} (see also Refs. \cite{bc},\cite{bt}).
+The dashed curves indicate correspondence to the stretched exponential spectrum Eq.
+(23).\\